LunaAmora/4orth/README.md

 4orth is not feature complete with the current open version of Porth.
 The current set of features not supported consists of:

-- Int64 (all numbers are treated as unsigned int 32, if an overflow occurs on const evaluation, the .wat file will contain an error)
+- Int64 (all numbers are treated as unsigned int 32, if an overflow/underflow occurs on const evaluation, the .wat file will contain an error)
 - Negative numbers

 ### Changes

-4orth implements some temporary features not available in Porth to facilitate Wasm-4 integration:
+4orth implements some temporary features not available in Porth to facilitate Wasm integration:

 - Xor Intrinsic
 - Hexadecimal numbers (as `0x` format on numbers, and as `\\` plus 2 digits on strings)